London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - Enjoy the atmosphere.
 There is a real buzz being at the start line.
 But remember, you’re about to go for 26.2 miles!
 No need for running around and using up those energy stores if you can help it.

 - After the horn sounds, off you go.
 It will take most of us 5 to 15 mins to cross the start line.
 Unless you’re right towards the front, there is no need to race to the start line – there’ll be lots of folks pretty much sprinting on the spot.
-Remember, conserve that energy.

 - Enjoy the fact you have folks screaming out your name.

 - You will also see kids on the sidelines high-fiving the runners – lots of fun.
 Great to do if you want to but it will take up energy.
-In 2014, when my whole marathon went to pot, I decided to do lots of high-fives as a way to distract myself!

 - You will also see lots of folks handing out sweets – jelly babies and gummy bears.
 I must say the marathon is the only time I’ve ever taken sweets from strangers!